aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-jpeg/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to JPEG" h2="Transform EMAIL to JPEG within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming an email file format to another format.
+For example, you may need to convert an EMAIL file format to HTML.

+<h2>How Aspose.Total helps for email to jpeg conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to JPEG.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive package of APIs that provides you with the ability to convert EMAIL file format to HTML.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ API allows you to convert EMAIL file format to HTML.
+After that, you can use Aspose.Words for C++ API to export HTML to JPEG.
+Both APIs come under Aspose.Total for C++ package.
+This package provides you with the ability to convert EMAIL file format to HTML and then export HTML to JPEG.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}